krishnap25/simplicial-fl/README.md

 Introduction
 -----------------
-Federated Learning is a paradigm to train centralized machine learning models on data distributed over a large number of devices such as mobile phones.
+Federated Learning is a paradigm for training centralized machine learning models on data distributed over a large number of devices such as mobile phones.

-This code compares the ![Simplicial-FL](fig/simplicial-fl.gif) approach proposed in the accompanying paper to the FedAvg algorithm ([McMahan et. al. 2017](https://arxiv.org/abs/1602.05629), referred to here also as "Vanilla-FL").
+This code compares the ![Simplicial-FL](fig/simplicial-fl.gif) approach proposed in the accompanying paper to the FedAvg algorithm ([McMahan et al. 2017](https://arxiv.org/abs/1602.05629), referred to here also as "Vanilla-FL").
 The code has been developed from a fork of [Leaf](leaf.cmu.edu), commit
 ```51ab702af932090b3bd122af1a812ea4da6d8740```.